 Reducing VOC Releases

-Having targeted for reduction substances such as toluene, xylene, ethyl benzene, and 1,3,5-trimethylbenzene, the UACJ Group is moving forward with initiatives for cutting releases of these VOCs (Volatile Organic Compounds) into the air.
+Having targeted for reduction substances such as toluene, xylene, ethyl benzene, and 1,3,5-trimethylbenzene, the UACJ Group is cutting releases of these VOCs (Volatile Organic Compounds) into the air.
 As one example, the cleaning solution we use for the finishing of sheet products is being replaced with one that has very low levels of the VOCs targeted for reduction.

 Prevention of Air Pollution

-The UACJ Group is working to reduce its emissions of air pollutants by keeping plant facilities in top working condition and moving forward with conversion from heavy oil to LNG as a fuel.
+The UACJ Group is working to reduce its emissions of air pollutants by keeping plant facilities in top working condition and converting from heavy oil to LNG as a fuel.
 At present, our efforts are succeeding in keeping SOx and NOx emissions at low levels.

 - Measurement Scope: UACJ (Nagoya, Fukui, Fukaya, Nikko), UACJ Extrusion Oyama Corporation.